 Note: You may click on any image below in this article to enlarge and view the description.

 Small, benign appearing bumps may be removed in the office in the minor surgery suite using local anesthesia to restore a more normal and attractive appearance to the eyelid as well as to obtain a biopsy to make sure there is no malignancy.

 Xanthelasma are yellow cholesterol like deposits that form in certain individuals on the eyelids.
 Although they may be associated with high levels of cholesterol in the blood, more often the patient’s blood cholesterol is normal.
 These can be removed surgically and the defect reconstructed using an eyelid flap or skin graft or they may be removed using the CO2 laser.

 Eyelid reconstruction is a challenging and exacting procedure.
-All levels of the eyelid, the mucous membrane lining, the support cartilage or tarsus, the muscle tissue and skin as well as tear drainage system must be reconstructed.
+All levels of the eyelid, the mucous membrane lining, the support cartilage or tarsus, the muscle tissue, and skin, as well as tear drainage system, must be reconstructed.
 Dr. McKinstry has had excellent results in reconstructing a normal appearing and normally functioning eyelid.
-It is preferable to remove these tumors early before they have grown too large.
 Dr. McKinstry will perform regular examinations after the surgery.
-If there is a recurrence we treat it immediately while tumor is small.
+If a rare recurrence occurs, she will treat it immediately while the tumor is still small.
 Once healing is complete, Dr. McKinstry performs an exam every three months in the first year after surgery, every six months in the second year and then once a year thereafter.